 Let's consider a different case.

-his feet, lame from his mother's womb, who had never walked.
-9. This man was listening to Paul as he spoke, who, when he had fixed his gaze on him and had seen that he had faith
+feet, lame from his mother's womb, who had never walked.
+9. This man was listening to Paul as he spoke, who, when he had fixed his gaze on him and had seen that he had faith to be

 In this case there was no written word, and we don't even know if Paul mentioned divine healing; but we do know that the man almost certainly heard Paul preaching the Gospel (verses 6,7) and, as a result, had faith to be made well, and he was.